 Once measles is introduced into a community it has the potential to spread through those who are not immune and may be passed on over several transmission cycles.
 We therefore ask that the community check their immune status now and get immunised if required.

 To be immune to measles you need to have had measles previously or have had two doses four weeks apart of the measles-containing vaccine, known as the Measles, Mumps and Rubella (MMR) vaccine.
 The two dose vaccine schedule is given as part of the routine national vaccination schedule starting at 12 months.
+However, those born between 1966 and 1996 need to check whether they have had their 2nd vaccine, because they would have only received one dose routinely as children.

 More information about measles is available online at: